jhpyle/docassemble/subdocs/abouttwo.md

 knowledgeable developers on the [**docassemble** Slack group].
 If you find a bug, you can [submit an issue on GitHub].

-Every June since 2018, the **docassemble** community has convened for
+Every year since 2018, the **docassemble** community has convened for
 <a href="https://docacon.com">Docacon</a>, a global docassemble
 conference.
 There have also been sessions on **docassemble** at a variety of conferences on law and technology.